One of the delights of your day is opening your flower shop.

 Should you opt for the automatic posting solution, all you have to do is keep adding articles to your website.

-These articles are then shared to your Facebook page, your Pinterest account (that one’s free and super easy to set up) and with email subscribers.
+These articles are then shared to your Facebook page, your Pinterest account (Pinterest is GREAT for marketing flowers) and with email subscribers.

 That takes a load off your shoulders so you can focus on making bouquets and selling gift baskets.